A Efficient Multimodal Framework for Large Scale Emotion Recognition by Fusing Music and Electrodermal Activity Signals: Introduction

-Establishing the relationship between emotion state and the physiological signals with large scale subjects is a challenging problem, which is also important for the validity, reliability, and generalizability application.
-On the early stage of physiological signal-based emotion recognition, researchers focused on the user dependent task.
-There exists excellent user dependent systems to obtain more than 90\% accuracy for one subject multiple emotions recognition task \cite{kim2008emotion,maaoui2010emotion}.
-When extending the subject from one to group, the accuracy of user independent models decreased greatly \cite{jerritta2011physiological} because of the individual specificity.
-Specifically, we have conducted subject incremental classification with single EDA in Section~\ref{single EDA}.
-In relatively small scale datasets with dozens of subjects, such as DEAP (32 subjects), AMIGOS (40 subjects) and 1/10 PMEmo datasets (46 subjects), the models can build the accurate relationships between EDA and emotion central states.
-However, the subjects' individual specificity determines the more subjects involve, the less consistent the features of the same class are.
-When we gradually increase the subject number of PMEmo dataset to the maximum 457, the representation power of models with single EDA input can not converge.
-To solve this problem, we consider the multimodal fusion.
-Music is commonly utilized mediums in laboratory environment because they are effective to modulate subject’s mood \cite{yang2011music, hanjalic2005affective}.
-Therefore, we choose the music signal from large scale PMEmo dataset as the external constraints for supervised learning.
-Fusing the music features can also overcome the defect that the EDA signal is relevant for arousal classification~\cite{torres2013feature,shukla2019feature}.
+Compared with single subject, establishing the relationship between emotional state and the physiological signals with large-scale subjects is a challenging problem, because more subjects involve more complicated individual specificity.
+For emotion recognition with one subject, previous user-dependent system~\cite{kim2008emotion} has achieved more than 90\% accuracy.
+However, when extending the subject from one to group, the accuracy of user-independent models decreased greatly \cite{jerritta2011physiological} because of the individual specificity.
+Moreover, our experimental results in Section~\ref{single EDA} have further supported this.
+Specifically, we use various hand-crafted classifier and CNN-based models to conduct incremental subject classification.
+In relatively small-scale datasets with dozens of subjects, such as DEAP (32 subjects), AMIGOS (40 subjects), and 1/10 PMEmo datasets (46 subjects), the models can build accurate relationships between EDA and emotion central states.
+However, when gradually increasing the subject number of PMEmo dataset to the maximum 457, the representation power of traditional classifiers with hand-crafted features is too weak to produce poor results, and the CNN-based deep learning model suffers overfitting.
+Since all those two mainstream methods have obvious defections, mining the single EDA single cannot further improve the performance for large-scale emotion recognition.

+Towards this, we consider fusing external features with EDA signals.
+The multimodal fusion has the great advantage to enrich the complementary information from different modalities~\cite{baltruvsaitis2018multimodal}.
+It has a broad range of successes, including multi-sensor management~\cite{xiong2002multi}, and human-computer interaction~\cite{jaimes2007multimodal}.
+In the scene of psychological rehabilitation~\cite{langhorne2011stroke}, or emotion tracing~\cite{becker2004deep}, music is commonly utilized medium because it is effective to modulate subject' s mood \cite{lin2011exploiting}.
+In PMEmo dataset, music is what the authors use to induce emotions among participants.
+The tempo, beats, and other acoustic features regarding the music being played will correlate with the participants' observed emotions.
+Hence, we choose the music signal as the external constraint for supervised learning.
+As our experiments show, fusing the music features can efficiently improve the performance of RTCAN-1D and also overcome the defect that the EDA signal is relevant for arousal classification~\cite{torres2013feature,shukla2019feature}.